 A minimum GPA of 3.00 is required for students to remain in good standing.

-The M.S. requires at least 30 credits and is offered under three plans.
+The MS requires at least 30 credits and is offered under three plans.
 Plan A emphasizes research and preparation of a thesis; Plan B emphasizes coursework and a project; Plan C is coursework only.
-The Plan A thesis is written on a research project carried out in consultation with a faculty adviser.
-Under Plan B, students complete one to three Plan B papers as determined by the faculty adviser.
+The Plan A thesis is written on a research project carried out in consultation with a faculty advisor.
+Under Plan B, students complete one to three Plan B papers as determined by the faculty advisor.
 Plan B papers can include computer programs, annotated bibliographies, field investigations, and analysis/design of special engineering problems.
 A program typically takes 18 to 24 months to complete.

 Any courses at the 5xxx and 8xxx level from the following programs may be used: AEM, AST, BBE, BMEN, CEGE, CHEM, CHEN, CSCI, EE, ESCI, IE, MATH, MATS, ME, PHYS, STAT.
-Use of 4xxx level courses must be approved by the Director of Graduate Studies and a maximum of 8 credits may be included.
+Use of 4xxx level courses must be approved by the director of graduate studies and a maximum of 9 credits may be included.
 The following 4xxx courses may not be used: CEGE 4121, 4311, 4501, and 4522.
 Six credits in a minor may be included in the course credit total.

 Students may include one seminar credit in the course credit total